garethgeorge/backrest/README.md

 - Download and run a release from the [releases page](https://github.com/garethgeorge/backrest/releases).
 - Build from source ([see below](#building)).
-- Run with docker: `garethgeorge/backrest:latest` ([see on dockerhub](https://hub.docker.com/r/garethgeorge/backrest)) or `garethgeorge/backrest:latest-alpine` for an image that includes rclone and common unix utilities.
+- Run with docker: `garethgeorge/backrest:latest` ([see on dockerhub](https://hub.docker.com/r/garethgeorge/backrest)) for an image that includes rclone and common unix utilities or `garethgeorge/backrest:scratch` for a minimal image.

 Backrest is accessible from a web browser.
 By default it binds to `127.0.0.1:9898` and can be accessed at `http://localhost:9898`.
 Change the port with the `BACKREST_PORT` environment variable e.g. `BACKREST_PORT=0.0.0.0:9898 backrest` to listen on all network interfaces.
 On first startup backrest will prompt you to create a default username and password, this can be changed later in the settings page.

 > [!Note]
-> Backrest installs a specific restic version to ensure that the restic dependency matches backrest.
-This provides the best guarantees for stability.
-If you wish to use a different version of restic OR if you would prefer to install restic manually you may do so by setting the `BACKREST_RESTIC_COMMAND` environment variable to the path of the restic binary you wish to use.
+> Backrest installs a specific restic version to ensure that it is compatible.
+If you wish to use a different version of restic OR if you would prefer to install restic manually, use the `BACKREST_RESTIC_COMMAND` environment variable to specify the path of your restic install.

 ## Running with Docker Compose